Skip to main content

 The search for a steadier experience

 Subcutaneous delivery adds another layer of appeal.
-Many patients associate it with smaller needles, easier self-administration, and less disruption than office-based injections.
-That is a practical reason for interest, not vanity, and it deserves a direct answer.
-The honest answer is that the concept is understandable, but the evidence remains narrower than the language around it often suggests.
+Many patients associate it with smaller needles, easier self-administration, and less friction than office-based injections.
+Those are sensible reasons to ask.
+They are not enough to close the evidence gap.

 Real-world situations readers may recognize